Funded Partners

 Education Logo

-Providing programs that include early learning opportunities, youth mentoring programs, assistance in overcoming barriers to learning, and ESL instruction.
+Providing programs that include early learning opportunities, youth mentoring programs, assistance in overcoming barriers to learning, literacy training, and ESL classes.

 Children Are People, Inc.